dinkzilla/mdl-ext/README.md

 couple of JavaScript-based polyfrills involving various syntaxes. **They are not standard - but that should not stop us from using them.** Element-first design is the spirit of the Atomic design principle, but looks very different in practice than how most people implement Atomic design using their mobile-first mindset.
-Instead of writing styles on advance for every conceivable situation a widget my find itself in, we are able to allow individual parts of the layout to adapt responsively when those elements require it.
+Instead of writing styles on advance for every conceivable situation a widget may find itself in, we are able to allow individual parts of the layout to adapt responsively when those elements require it.

-Some of the polyfills available are:
+Some of the polyfrills available are:
 * [eq.js](https://github.com/Snugug/eq.js)
 * [EQCSS](https://github.com/eqcss/eqcss)
 * [CSS Element Queries](https://github.com/marcj/css-element-queries)